 Since the breakup of the Bell System, competition has increased for a variety of telephone services in the United States.
 Long-distance service has become less concentrated, and the regional Bell operating companies have begun to face some competition from competitive access providers, cable television companies, and interexchange carriers.
 Cellular telephony has become a major business, and entry by new mobile services using digital technologies has begun.
 These developments are being accelerated by the Telecommunications Act of 1996, which opened both local telephony and cable television distribution to competition, deregulated certain cable rates, and created new universal service goals and obligations.
 Further, the act specifies conditions under which the former Bell monopolies could enter equipment manufacturing and offer long distance service.
 These dramatic changes raise a host of policy questions that federal and state regulators must address.

-EI economists have analyzed communications and internet issues while serving in the Federal Communications Commission, Department of Justice, Federal Trade Commission, and White House Office of Telecommunications Policy.
+Secretariat Economists professionals have analyzed communications and internet issues while serving in the Federal Communications Commission, Department of Justice, Federal Trade Commission, and White House Office of Telecommunications Policy.

-EI experience includes the following:
+Secretariat Economists experience includes the following:

 - Testimony on market definition and market power regarding the break-up of the Bell system